TanukiSharp/MHWMasterDataUtils/README.md

 THIS IS STILL WORK IN PROGRESS

+# Amendment of the license

+DO NOT use this code, in part or in totality, to cheat, or produce code that would eventually lead to cheat.

 # Overview

 This project is a library that provides functionalities to load [Monster Hunter: World][monster-hunter-world] master data.